Deadline: 30 September 2019

 Articles should be based extensively on primary research, must not have been previously published in another form or outlet, and should not be currently under consideration by another journal or book series.
 The submitted work has to comply with the journal’s style sheet, be between 8,000 and 10,000 words (including footnotes), and be thoroughly referenced.
 For further information on style and referencing, please visit www.brill.com/ijmh.

-The prize is open to graduate students who are currently registered at a higher education institute, or to those who have obtained their doctoral degree after January 1, 2013.
+The prize is open to graduate students who are currently registered at a higher education institution, or to those who have obtained their doctoral degree after January 1, 2014.

-Submissions for the 2018 prize are accepted on a rolling basis, but should be sent by 30 September 2018 by the latest.
-Articles should be submitted in PDF and Word Format, together with a short CV to the Editor-in-Chief, Dr Marco Wyss (firstname.lastname@example.org).
+Submissions for the 2019 prize are accepted on a rolling basis, but should be sent by 30 September 2019 by the latest.
+Please see the journal webpage for information on how to submit (www.brill.com/ijmh).
+In case of questions, contact the Editor-in-Chief, Dr Marco Wyss (firstname.lastname@example.org).

 Past winners of the IJMH Early-Career Paper Prize: